Read-The-Question/rtq-review/src/pages/md/owners/owner_up_blocked.md

 Let the cost of a can of drink (in $\text{pence}$) $= d$

-It is really important to use the right units in calculations and convert where required.
+It is really important to use the right units in calculations and convert where required .
 Let's convert both the costs into pence.

 As per the question,